 When the search is on to employ a PR practitioner, recruiters need to be confident that the person they choose for the role has up-to-date skills and reflects best practice in their work.

-Confidence comes from employing a member of the CIPR as membership demonstrates a commitment to the highest standards of both work and ethics.
-Taking this further, a member who is registered for Continuing Professional Development (CPD) or is an Accredited or Chartered Practitioner, reflects the importance the individual places on their professional learning and development.
+Confidence comes from employing a member of the CIPR.
+Membership demonstrates a commitment to the highest standards of both work and ethics.
+A member who is registered for Continuing Professional Development (CPD) is able to demonstrate their commitment to lifelong learning.
+Accredited Practitioner status further reflects the importance the individual places on professional development, and Chartered Practitioner status is evidence of the depth and breadth of the individual's knowledge and experience.

 A guide to recruiting for public relations roles

-The CIPR and one of its Parners, Reuben Sinclair has teamed up to create a free PDF guide on how to conduct a successful recruitment process for PR and Communications roles.
+The CIPR and its talent partner, Reuben Sinclair, created this free to download PDF guide on how to conduct a successful recruitment process for PR and Communications roles including job/person specifications.